 Great design work is informed by both science and art in equal measures; great designers take concepts and theories about the way humans process visual information and combine it with their creative flair, to produce clear and eye-catching work.
-It is often said that the best designs go unnoticed because they appear as our brains expect them to.
+It is often said that the best designs go unnoticed because they appear as our brains expect.

 Most organizations have a set of rules that determine how they are represented graphically, commonly referred to as brand guidelines.
 These rules ensure that the organization is represented consistently wherever their brand appears, and it’s essential that graphic designers follow them to produce work that is “on-brand”.
 Graphic designers are often instrumental in creating and maintaining these guidelines.